bullgit/bullgit.github.io/README.md

 ### Projects

-The Projects are automatically added via the GitHub API.
+The Projects are automatically added via the GitHub API in jekyll.
 Every new repo is listed on the main page.
+Unfortunately, this means that GitHub won't rebuild the site if a new repository is added, you can make this change yourself by updating any file or pushing an empty commit.

 ### Join bullgit